h-aldarmaki/acoustic_embeddings/README.md

 # Acoustic Embeddings
-Python code to replicate experiments described in "Supervised Acoustic Embeddings And Their Transferability Across Languages".
+Python code to replicate experiments described in **"Supervised Acoustic Embeddings And Their Transferability Across Languages"**.
 ICNLSP 2022.

 ## Training & Evaluation